googleapis/cloud-debug-nodejs/README.md

 ## Prerequisites
 * Your application will need to be using Node.js version 0.12 or greater.
 Node.js v5+ is recommended.
 * The source of your application is uploaded to a [cloud source repository](https://cloud.google.com/tools/cloud-repositories/docs/).
-The Debugger UI needs the source to be available in order to set breakpoints.
+The Debugger UI needs the source to be available in order to set snapshots.

 ## Quick Start (Node.js v4.x+)
 ```shell